sparkapi/SparkiOS/README.md

 ## Configuration

-Once you [register](http://www.sparkplatform.com/register/developers) as a Spark developer and receive your Spark Client Id and Client Secret, open the SparkAPI.m file and set the `sparkClientId` and `sparkClientSecret` constants.
-The `sparkCallbackURL` can also be customized but you most likely will want to use the default value.
+Once you [register](http://www.sparkplatform.com/register/developers) as a Spark developer and receive your Spark Client Id and Client Secret, open the SparkAPI.m file and set the `sparkClientId` and `sparkClientSecret` class variables.
+You must also set the `sparkAPIUserAgent` with the name of your app or your API requests will not be accepted.
+The `sparkCallbackURL` can also be customized but you most likely will want to use the default value to start.

 ``` objective-c
 @implementation SparkAPI